hl037/skbs/README.rst

 If ``f`` is None, Then the ``n`` following lines in the "virtually" outputed template (as if it were run for the first time) will be the line to match exactly in the original file to tag the section start.

 If a placeholder is specified and the original file does not have this section, then it will be put just before the placeholder (so that further added sections go always to the end)

+if ``overwrite`` is set, then the section from the replaced output file will be overitten, else, it will be kept.

 endSection(n=1, f=None)
 -----------------------